Masange/masange.github.io/README.md

 # Projects

 ## [Project 1 - Simple Cash Register](https://github.com/Masange/projects/tree/master/Project%201%20-%20Simple%20Cash%20Register)
-This application accepts the price for each item in a given store and then outputs a receipt that consists of the total number of items purchased as well as the total price.
+<p align="justify">This application accepts the price for each item in a given store and then outputs a receipt that consists of the total number of items purchased as well as the total price.</p>

 ## [Project 2 - Weather Lookup Application](https://github.com/Masange/projects/tree/master/Project%202%20-%20Weather%20Lookup%20Application)
-This weather lookup application interacts with the OpenWeatherMap API to get weather forecasts by US Zip Code or US City.
-Users can decide whether to view weather forecasts in Fahrenheit, Celcius, or Kelvin.
+<p align="justify">This weather lookup application interacts with the OpenWeatherMap API to get weather forecasts by US Zip Code or US City.
+Users can decide whether to view weather forecasts in Fahrenheit, Celcius, or Kelvin.</p>

 ## [Project 3 - Recommender System](https://github.com/Masange/projects/tree/master/Project%203%20-%20Recommender%20System)
-This movie recommendation system is interactive.
+<p align="justify">This movie recommendation system is interactive.
 It allows the user to search for a movie they would like to watch.
-When the system receives the name of the movie the user would like to watch, it immediately outputs 10 recommendations for the other movies that they might want to watch.
+When the system receives the name of the movie the user would like to watch, it immediately outputs 10 recommendations for the other movies that they might want to watch.</p>

 ## [Project 4 - Recommender System](https://github.com/Masange/projects/tree/master/Project%204%20-%20Customer%20Satisfaction%20Detector)
-The objective of this project is to develop a model that predicts whether a customer review is positive or negative.
-Knowing such information can help a company identify what is lacking and guide it to improvement.
+<p align="justify">The objective of this project is to develop a model that predicts whether a customer review is positive or negative.
+Knowing such information can help a company identify what is lacking and guide it to improvement.</p>

 ## [Project 5 - Modeling Life Expectancy](https://github.com/Masange/projects/tree/master/Project%205%20-%20Modeling%20Life%20Expectancy)
-The purpose of this project was to develop a model to predict the US life expectancy.
-At a macroeconomic level, being able to predict how populations will age has enormous implications for the planning and provision of social services and support.
+<p align="justify">The purpose of this project was to develop a model to predict the US life expectancy.
+At a macroeconomic level, being able to predict how populations will age has enormous implications for the planning and provision of social services and support.</p>

 ## [Project 6 - Mortgage Prepayment Modeling](https://github.com/Masange/projects/tree/master/Project%206%20-%20Mortgage%20Prepayment%20Modeling)
-The purpose of this project is to predict the likelihood of a home loan(Mortgage) being prepaid.
-To achieve this objective Freddie Mac's Single-Family Loan-Level data set was used.
+<p align="justify">The purpose of this project is to predict the likelihood of a home loan(Mortgage) being prepaid.
+To achieve this objective Freddie Mac's Single-Family Loan-Level data set was used.</p>

 ## [Project 7 - Mortgage Data Preparation & EDA](https://github.com/Masange/projects/tree/master/Project%207%20-%20Mortgage%20Data%20Preparation%20%26%20EDA)
-The purpose of this project is to source, clean, format, and visualize a home loan (or mortgage) dataset as well as check if some variables have a relationship with the likelihood of a homeowner prepaying their loan.
+<p align="justify">The purpose of this project is to source, clean, format, and visualize a home loan (or mortgage) dataset as well as check if some variables have a relationship with the likelihood of a homeowner prepaying their loan.</p>

 ## [Project 8 - Temperature Summary Application](https://github.com/Masange/projects/tree/master/Project%208%20-%20Temperature%20Summary%20Application)
 <p align="justify">The purpose of this application is to determine the number of temperatures, the largest temperature, and the smallest temperature.</p>